A high-tech metal company

 Measuring progress towards our target is a challenge.
 An activity can have a small or large impact, and comparison of numbers can be ambiguous.
 We are working on developing more appropriate metrics for biodiversity impact.

-No harm to people should occur in Boliden’s operations.
-The Lost Time Injury Frequency (LTIF) should thus be zero.
+Zero harm to people should occur in Boliden's operations.
+The annual Lost Time Injury Frequency (LTIF) reduction target is 30%.

 Development